 - Strong and successful representation in the court because of trained professionals acting as representative witnesses

 - Larger pool of representatives to choose from to stand witness in the court on behalf of the organisation

 - Experienced and trained practitioners to put forth strong, logical and effective arguments in the court

 - Lesser injustice and incorrect judgements impacting the organisation because of objective and powerful evidence being put forth to present a strong hold in the proceeding

 - Better brand image for the organisation because of its professional and appropriate representation in the court

-By undertaking this Courtroom Skills training course, law and/or non-law professionals will benefit in the following ways:
+By undertaking this Courtroom Skills, Procedures and Expert Witness Training course, law and/or non-law professionals will benefit in the following ways:

 - Increased understanding and practical experience of a courtroom setting and the adversarial system